its-kunal/socialite/README.md

 ### Services
 - Firebase storage service
-- Mongo Atlas service
+- MongoDB Atlas service

 ---

 ### What is done till now?

-- Authentication is done ✅
+- Authentication ✅
+- Routing

 ### What to do next?